BBB - A+ Rating

 - Cy Coleman (1929-2004), American composer, songwriter, and jazz pianist who won (or was nominated for) 19 Tony awards, 3 Emmys, and two Grammys

 - Ornette Coleman (b.
 1930), American saxophonist, violinist, trumpeter and composer awarded the 2007 Pulitzer Prize for music

 - Sidney Richard Coleman (1937-2007), eminent American theoretical physicist

 - Elizabeth "Bessie" Coleman (1892-1926), first African American to become a licensed airplane pilot and she was the first American of any race or gender to hold an international pilot license

 - William Thaddeus Coleman Jr. (b.
-1920), recipient of the Presidential Medal of Freedom
+1920), American attorney and politician, 4th United States Secretary of Transportation (1975-1977), 2nd African American to serve in the Cabinet, recipient of the Presidential Medal of Freedom

 - Coleman Family History by George Simpson.

 - Colemans of Greene County: a Bit of Alabama History by Stephen Beasley Coleman.